 The Centers for Disease Control and prevention, in conjunction with the World health Organization recognize Breastfeeding as important and have recommendations for Breastfeeding and COVID-19.

-The Kitsap Supports Breastfeeding campaign encourages, protects and supports breastfeeding mothers and their families.
-This campaign will assist mothers to achieve their breastfeeding goals through community advocacy, education and the creation of a more welcoming breastfeeding environment in Kitsap County.
+Kitsap Supports Breastfeeding encourages, protects, supports, and provides resources for breastfeeding mothers and their families.
+This campaign assists mother in achieving their breastfeeding goals through community advocacy, education and the creation of a more welcoming breastfeeding environment throughout Kitsap County.